 How much does it cost?

-In-house 3D scanning cost of small parts starts at $300 or more depending on part size and complexity.
-On-site 3D laser scanning cost starts at $1,500 per day or more depending on the situation.
+On-site 3D laser scanning cost starts at $1,750 per day or more depending on the situation.
 Every scan is different, so call us for a customized quote for your project.

 How long does it take?

-Typical turnaround for a simple scanning project is 3-5 days.
+Typical turnaround for a simple scanning project is usually a week or more.
 If CAD modeling is involved, the turnaround time varies according to complexity.